Social Listening: How to Find Exactly What You’re Looking For

 - Box 3 is for keywords that should not be present in any results, similar to the Boolean operator “NOT”

 This sample campaign is looking for any posts that mention “battery” as well as any of the five car companies in Box 2.
 Any posts that include “hybrid,” “flashlight,” etc. won’t show up in your search results.
-Most campaigns don’t need any filtering beyond the social media monitoring search.
+Most campaigns don’t need any filtering beyond the Social Search.

 In cases when the results are still too broad, use the Filter to further tailor your content with Boolean operators.
 For the basics of using Boolean operators, take a look at my recent post on building media monitoring searches.